 In both formal and informal settings, librarians enable students to develop competencies to identify, access, and evaluate resources in electronic or print formats.
 These competencies serve students well during their academic careers and in their professional and personal lives after college.
-Instruction and consultation are available at the reference desk on an appointment basis with liaison librarians or on a walk-in basis, via email and chat, through course-integrated instruction sessions, and in one-hour credit courses (GS 103, Introduction to Effective College Library Research; GS 113, E-Research in the College Library, and GS 111 and 112, Applied Information Literacy).
+Instruction and consultation are available at the reference desk on an appointment basis with liaison librarians or on a walk-in basis, via email and chat, through course-integrated instruction sessions, and in one-hour credit courses (GS 113, E-Research in the College Library, and GS 111 and 112, Applied Information Literacy).